1. VISUAL ARTS MANAGER

 - Strong organization and time management skills

 - Passion for creating vibrant artistic communities

-- Contribute to and encourage a collaborative and positive work and audience environment
+- Ability and desire to lead and contribute to a collaborative and positive work and performance production environment for all

-- Computer skills in Microsoft Office Suite (Word, Excel, Outlook, Publisher, Powerpoint), online ticketing platforms, and social media platforms
+- Computer skills in Microsoft Office applications (Word, Excel, Outlook, Publisher, Powerpoint), online ticketing platforms (Blackbaud Altru), and various social media platforms

 How to Apply

-To be considered for this position, please send the following in a single PDF:
+To be considered for this position, please send the following items:

 - Cover letter

 Interested in teaching a class at the Northfield Arts Guild?
 If you are an experienced art educator and are interested in offering classes or workshops at the Guild, we’d love to hear from you.
 Our classes are grouped around fall semester, winter/spring semester and summer terms.
 Classes can range from one-day workshops to full term-long classes.

 Class proposals accepted on a rolling basis.
 Our semesters are Fall (Sept.
 1-Dec.
 31), Winter/Spring (Jan.
 1-May 31) and Summer (June 1-Aug.
 31).

 We’ve made it fast and simple for you:

 - Read the class Policies and Guidelines form.